June 25, 2025

 Gratitude for Local Impact

 The BMA extends its sincere thanks to the Borrego Valley Endowment Fund for this generous grant.
-Special appreciation goes to BVEF board member Jim Dion for helping facilitate the partnership.
+Special appreciation goes to BVEF's Jim Dion and his role in facilitating the partnership.

 “We’re grateful for this show of support from BVEF,” said a BMA representative.
 “It helps us meet immediate needs while reinforcing the long-term strength and dignity of our community.”